taooptimization-spec/Tao-Optimizer/README.md

 **Optimization Presets**

-  * Low End I: Minimal graphics and performance-friendly settings.
+  * Low End I: The game's lowest settings made even low.
+Still retains visual qualities and is performance friendly at the same time.
-  * Low End II: Balanced low-end configuration for slightly better visuals.
+  * Low End II: Extreme low-end configuration for maximum performance.
+Good for devices that are weaker than the tool's benchmark.
-  * Balanced: Default balance between performance and visuals.
+  * Balanced: Balanced between performance and visuals.
-  * High Performance: Advanced optimization for high-end machines (TBR)
+  * High Performance: Advanced optimization for high-end machines (TBA)
   * Rollback Presets: A default preset rollback in case problems occur.

   **Resolution Support**